nathan-weinberg/jeeves/README.md

 `$ pip install -r requirements.txt`

+## Testing

+Jeeves has a small but growing test suite driven by [pytest](https://docs.pytest.org/en/latest/index.html).
+Currently all tests reside in the `test_main.py` file.

+To run tests simply run the `pytest` command within the Jeeves directory.

 ## Notes
 Jeeves was designed for use by Red Hat OpenStack QE and the organization's production CI environment - while the project can be used for other Jenkins environments, it may require some tweaking to work as expected.